There Is Nothing Left to Lose

 There Is Nothing Left to Lose won the Grammy Award for Best Rock Album in 2001, marking the band's first ever Grammy win.
 The band would go on to win the Grammy for Best Rock Album for three of their next four studio releases (One by One; Echoes, Silence, Patience & Grace; and Wasting Light).

-There Is Nothing Left to Lose is Foo Fighters' first album to be entirely released and marketed by RCA Records since their departure from Capitol Records after release of The Colour and the Shape two years earlier.
+There Is Nothing Left to Lose is Foo Fighters' first album to be entirely released and marketed by RCA Records since their departure from Capitol Records after the release of The Colour and the Shape two years earlier.
 Their two previous studio albums, originally distributed by Capitol, were since then distributed by RCA.

 Background

 Prior to recording, guitarist Franz Stahl was fired, as frontman Dave Grohl felt the guitarist had not found his place in the band.
 At that point, Grohl decided that the band would just be a three-piece for the record, along with bassist Nate Mendel and drummer Taylor Hawkins.
 Having just slaved themselves in the studio making the last record The Colour and the Shape and losing two band members in the process, he decided to buy a house in Alexandria, Virginia and make the record in its basement without any record company presence during production.
 This was helped by the Foo Fighters' leaving Capitol Records after president Gary Gersh left the label.
 Grohl named his home facility Studio 606, at first saying, "It's just one of those numbers that's everywhere.
 Like when you wake up in the middle of the night and it's 6:06, or you see a license plate that says 606."
 He later told the full story of the number's significance in a July 20, 2020, Instagram post: spending the evening with his father in 1985, he received a particularly searing "what do you want to do with your life" lecture that defines the bittersweet moment he finally communicated to his father the depth of his commitment to becoming a professional musician, before sneaking out.
 "606" was his father's apartment number.

+The album is the first to feature Hawkins on drums.
+He performed on the majority of album, while leaving the faster songs for Grohl to play.
+The liner notes of the album do not specify who plays on which songs, although Hawkins states that "Aurora" and "M.I.A." are good examples of his playing style, and that he plays the "jazzier" drums parts.